 On November 1, whiskey fans will have an exciting new product to try.
 That’s the day respected small-batch bourbon maker Woodford Reserve releases its Double Malt Selections – which it claims are the first fully matured malt whiskies made in Kentucky since Prohibition (bourbon is made primarily from corn, while Scotch is made from malt).
 The two bottle lineup includes Straight Malt Whiskey and Classic Malt, both triple distilled in traditional copper pot stills.
 The big difference is that the Straight is aged in new oak barrels, traditional in New World whiskies and required by law for bourbon, while the Classic is aged in re-used barrels, more typical of Old World production, for two different side by side takes on the spirit.
-Both will be bottled at 90.4 proof and sold in a limited release of individually numbered bottles for a suggested retail of $100 each, available at higher quality liquor stores nationwide.
-This is the latest limited edition offering in the Woodford Reserve Master’s Collections Series, and like the preceding ones, is a one-time affair with a single bottling run.
-When it’s gone, it will be gone.
 Read the rest here!